 - Design things to be the way you want them to be, not as you’ve been told they “should” be

 - A boost to your everyday positive mental attitude

-- have a similar interest (such as a group for self-employed people, first-time authors, CEOs, real estate investors, or a group for people in a certain corporation or industry)
+- have a similar topic interest (such as a group for small business owners, first-time authors, C-suite executives, real estate investors, or a group for people in a certain corporation or industry)

-- have a similar skill and/or success level
+- have a similar skill and/or experience level

-- want to reach or exceed their goals
+- desire to reach or exceed their goals

 - are ready to let their desire to be passionate about their life and work overcome their fear of change

 - are willing to commit to the change required to grow, and willing to commit to the mastermind group members

 - Read the article: How to Select the Right Members for Your Mastermind Group

 - Read the article: The Art of Mastermind Group Engagement

 Mastermind groups can meet in person, through video conference, on teleconferences, or via online message boards.
 Also try private Facebook groups, LinkedIn groups, etc. Meetings can be weekly or monthly, depending on the needs of the members.
 You can find a mastermind group here,or learn how to create one of your own.